Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 Please read the following passage and statement about a causal event from the passage.
 Provide your step-by-step rationale as to why the causal event is abnormal or normal.
 Then, return the word ``normal'' if you think the causal event is normal or ``abnormal'' if you think the causal event is abnormal.

 Passage: [PASSAGE]

-Event: Professor Smith took pens from the receptionist's desk.
+Event: Manager Johnson took a notepad from the executive assistant's cabinet.

-\speak{LLM} Professor Smith's action of taking a pen from the receptionist's desk is abnormal because it violates the established norm that faculty members are not allowed to take pens from the receptionist's desk.
-Despite the receptionist sending reminders about this rule, Professor Smith still took a pen, making his action unexpected and improper.
+\speak{LLM} Manager Johnson's action of taking a notepad from the executive assistant's cabinet is abnormal because it violates the established norm that managers are not allowed to take notepads from the executive assistant's cabinet.
+Despite the executive assistant sending reminders about this rule, Manager Johnson still took a notepad, making his action unexpected and unethical.

 \end{dialogue}

 In defining normality, we attempted to capture both statistical norms (with keywords ``expected,'' ``likely,'' ``probable,'' ``frequent,'' ``unsurprising,'' and their opposites) and prescriptive norms.
 Violation of prescriptive norms can depend on intention, so we use keywords ``nonaccidentally'', ``knowingly,'' ``negligently,'' and ``intentionally.''
 We also ask the model to provide a chain-of-thought ``step-by-step'' rationale for its answer.